Colorectal Surgery – Patient Care and Treatment

 The IBD Center, staffed by our colorectal surgeons working side-by-side with our IBD expert gastroenterologists, provides the most advanced treatment options available for Crohn’s disease, ulcerative colitis, and other related conditions.

-Early screening, advances in chemotherapy and radiation, and surgeries that can preserve the muscles of continence have improved the quality of life for patients with colorectal cancer.
+Fortunately, colorectal cancer incidence and mortality rate have been decreasing.
+This is likely a result of early diagnosis through screening, prevention and improved treatment.
+Advances in treatment and surgeries that preserve the pelvic floor muscles have improved the length and quality of life for patients with colorectal cancer.

 Penn State Inflammatory Bowel Disease Center is committed to the diagnosis, treatment, and eventual cure of patients with inflammatory bowel diseases, including Crohn's disease and ulcerative colitis.